-- ½ yard of 44″+ heavy-weight fabric with a dramatic motif in an interesting texture for the main exterior panels; we used the chenille style 54″ Theseus in Citrine by Swavelle Mill Creek from Fabric Depot
+- ½ yard of 44″+ heavy-weight fabric with a dramatic motif in an interesting texture for the main exterior panels; we originally used the chenille style 54″ Theseus in Citrine by Swavelle Mill Creek

-NOTE: The yardage recommendation above is based on our fabric selection and includes extra for the panel matching.
+NOTE: The yardage recommendation above is based on our fabric selection and includes a bit extra for the fussy cutting and panel matching.
 There will be leftover fabric with a 54″+ fabric.
-We recommend using it for a cool zippered pouch, like our Rustic Clutch or Companion Pouches.
+Save it in your scrap stash for a cool clutch or pouch.

-- ⅓ yard of 44″+ solid fabric in a coordinating color and interesting texture for the inset panels and handle loops; we used 54″ Passion Suede (a 100% polyester faux suede) in Charcoal Gray from Fabric Depot
+- ⅓ yard of 44″+ solid fabric in a coordinating color and interesting texture for the inset panels and handle loops; we originally used 54″ Passion Suede (a 100% polyester faux suede) in Charcoal Gray

 NOTE: Because we are recommending a solid without a specific directional pattern or grain, you can get away with ⅓ yard.
 If you select a fabric with a directional component, you should get ½ yard.

-- ⅔ yard of 44″+ wide quilting-weight cotton for the lining; we used 45″ Etchings Slate from the Bella Solids collection by Moda from Fabric Depot
+- ⅔ yard of 44″+ wide quilting-weight cotton for the lining; we originally used 45″ Etchings Slate from the Bella Solids collection by Moda

 - ½ yard of 45″+ wide medium weight fusible interfacing; we used Pellon Decor Bond